akadata/STEPUP_image_analysis_II/README.md

 - AstroPy
 - PhotUtils

+These packages are all available to install using `pip`.
 Additionally, the user must install and compile the [WCSTools software package](http://tdc-www.harvard.edu/wcstools/) and add the executables to their device's `PATH`.

 ## Outside Resources
 SIA_II uses [Astrometry.net](http://astrometry.net/) and [WCSTools software package](http://tdc-www.harvard.edu/wcstools/) to plate solve inputted datasets.